MDchor/BMI-visualisation/README.md

 # BMI-visualisation

-bmiviz is a tool that visualize transition and composition ratio of adults' BMI (body mss index) in each country.
+bmiviz is a tool that visualize transition and composition ratio of adults' BMI (body mass index) in each country.

 It scrapes the following CSV file (9.3 MB) to obtain BMI data.